techxninjas2/techxninjas-client/README.md

-# 🌐 TechXNinjas – The Student-Centric Tech Community Platform
+# 🌐 DEMO – The Student-Centric Tech Community Platform

 Welcome to the official repository of **TechXNinjas**, a student-first community platform built to empower learners across India (and beyond) with tech